jaden/angular2-talk/README.md

 # Angular 2
-Open index.html in a browser
+View presentation online at https://angular2.snapmagic.com or clone repository and open index.html in a browser.